 Ego Defense Mechanism

-Ego defense Mechanism is the way of reducing anxiety by distorting reality and some of the main defense Mechanisms are mentioned below:
+The ego defence Mechanism is a way of reducing anxiety by distorting reality and some of the main defence Mechanisms are mentioned below:

 - Repression – Anxiety-provoking thoughts are dismissed by the unconscious and people become unaware of them